bloominstituteoftechnology/Lambda-Hello/LD.md

 Some Words:

- - Sports
- - Food
+ - words
- - Music
+ - and more

-I enjoy music, playing and watching sports.
+And then there's skydiving.